 You should have a list of references ready when you apply for a position.

-Some job applications only require contact details of your past employers, while others might ask for a letter of recommendation.
+Some job applications only require your past employers’ contact details, while others might ask for a letter of recommendation.

 That’s a basic tip, but it’s never too much to highlight: